What Data Holly Collects

 Holly's data pipeline follows these steps for every jurisdiction:

-Cleaning - We review extracted data to confirm it is coherent and organized
+Clean — Review extracted data to confirm it is coherent and organized.

-Match & Validate — We align job titles and codes between salary schedules and class specs, and flag any anomalies for review.
+Match and Validate — Align job titles and codes between salary schedules and class specs, and flag anomalies for review.
 Quality checks at this stage include:

 Confirming the number of classifications looks reasonable for the agency's size